zalbright90/my-library/README.md

 - Toggle read status for each book
 - Remove books from the library
 - Responsive design for various screen sizes
+- Client-side validation using JS when adding new books

 ## Usage